QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 `ArchiveEmptyException`
 ------------------------

-This common area is output if your `Archive` object doesn't return any data for the time period requested.
+This common error is output if your `Archive` object doesn't return any data for the time period requested.
 Check your data archive and time period requested.

 Understanding the output from `detect`
 ======================================